William Kettner: Tenure in Congress

-1915 Panama-California Exposition and came away impressed with the area's potential as a Navy base.
-He helped Kettner's efforts to establish bases in San Diego as assistant Naval secretary and later as President.
+1915 Panama–California Exposition and came away impressed with the area's potential as a Navy base.
+He helped Kettner's efforts to establish bases in San Diego as assistant naval secretary and later as the president of the United States.

-By the time Kettner retired from Congress in 1921, he had secured many Naval bases, including Camp Kearny on the site which is now Marine Corps Air Station Miramar, the Broadway Naval Supply Depot, the 32nd Street Naval Station, San Diego Naval Hospital, Naval Training Center San Diego, and Naval Air Station North Island.
+By the time Kettner retired from Congress in 1921, he had secured many naval bases, including Camp Kearny on the site which is now Marine Corps Air Station Miramar as well as Naval Base San Diego, Naval Medical Center San Diego, Naval Training Center San Diego, and Naval Air Station North Island, and the Broadway Naval Supply Depot.
 The military later became for a time the largest employer in San Diego County.
-Kettner was nicknamed the "Million Dollar Congressman" for his ability to gain Naval bases in San Diego.
+Kettner was nicknamed the "Million Dollar Congressman" for his ability to gain naval bases in San Diego.

+Death and burial

 Kettner died in San Diego in 1930 and is buried at Greenwood Memorial Park, beside his mother, who died in 1912.

+Legacy

 In 1919 the fireboat Bill Kettner, in use until 1961, was named in his honor.
 In 1930, San Diego's Arctic Street was renamed Kettner Boulevard to honor him.